ggolczer/getting-and-cleaning-data-project/README.md

   - Use descriptive activity names to name the activities in the data set
   - Appropriately label the data set with descriptive variable names
   - Create a second, independent tidy set with the average of each variable for each activity and each subject
-  - Write the data set to the tidy_data.csv file
+  - Write the data set to the tidy.txt file

-The tidy_data.csv in this repository was created by running the run_analysis.R script using R version 3.4.1 on Windows 10 64-bit.
+The tidy.txt in this repository was created by running the run_analysis.R script using R version 3.4.1 on Windows 10 64-bit.